ishansamanta/creditWallet_CLI/README.md

 ## Mechanism :
 The application runs in a loop, allowing the user to:

-Deposit money
+1.Deposit money

-Make a payment
+2.Make a payment

-View current balance
+3.View current balance

-View card summary
+4.View card summary

-Exit the program
+5.Exit the program

 It uses simple console input/output to simulate real-world interactions.
 The loop only stops when the user chooses to exit (-1 or option 5), ensuring continuous usage like a true banking system.